crate/services-docs/docs/tutorials/edge/self-hosted-edge.rst

 The ``<token>`` in question is the token you receive from the CrateDB Console Edge region field in the Regions tab of the Organization Overview.
-For more information on this section of the CrateDB Console, refer to our :ref:`CrateDB Cloud Console overview <overview-org-regions>`.
+For more information on this section of the CrateDB Console, refer to the :ref:`CrateDB Cloud Console overview <overview-org-regions>`.

 With this, you should be ready to use CrateDB Edge via Microk8s.